wireviz/wireviz-web/doc/sandbox.rst

 Introduction
 ************

-The project uses the `Poetry`_ dependency and package manager.
+The project uses the `uv`_ package and project manager.

 *******